MG40/terraform-azurelocal-vm/README.md

 2. **AzureRM Provider:** The scripts use the AzureRM provider.
 Terraform will automatically download the required version during initialization (`terraform init`).

-3. **Azure Stack HCI Cluster:** An operational Azure Stack HCI cluster.
+3. **Azure Local Cluster:** An operational Azure Local cluster.

-4. **Azure Arc Integration:** Your Azure Stack HCI cluster should be registered with Azure Arc.
+4. **Azure Arc Integration:** Your Azure Local cluster should be registered with Azure Arc.

-5. **Permissions:** Appropriate permissions in your Azure subscription and on the Azure Stack HCI cluster to create resources.
+5. **Permissions:** Appropriate permissions in your Azure subscription and on the Azure Local cluster to create resources.

-6. **OS Image:** A VHD or VHDX file containing the operating system you want to deploy, accessible on your Azure Stack HCI volume storage.
+6. **OS Image:** A VHD or VHDX file containing the operating system you want to deploy, accessible on your Azure Local volume storage.

-7. **Network Configuration:** Details of your Azure Stack HCI logical network or network interface card resource (specifically its Azure Resource ID).
+7. **Network Configuration:** Details of your Azure Local logical network or network interface card resource (specifically its Azure Resource ID).

 8. **Authentication Method:** Credentials to authenticate with Azure (e.g., Service Principal details - Client ID, Client Secret, Tenant ID, Subscription ID).